safe-global/safe-android/README.md

 Replace `<YOUR_PROJECT_ID>` with the `project id` that you get from Infura.
 You can find this `project id` at `Projects -> Settings -> Keys -> PROJECT ID` on the Infura Website.

 ### Firebase
-The Gnosis Safe Android App uses Firebase and your build will fail if you don't have the `google-services.json` file.
+The Safe Android App uses Firebase and your build will fail if you don't have the `google-services.json` file.
 To get this file, you need to create a Firebase project at <https://console.firebase.google.com/> and add at least one Android application.
 If you didn't change the applicationId in `app/build.gradle` you need to create an app with the package name `io.gnosis.safe.debug` to be able to build a debug app.
 You can find the latest `google-services.json` file in the `Project Settings` -> `General`